Use Your Old iPad as a Second Monitor

 What About Using the iPad as a Drawing Tablet?

-If you have an Apple Pencil-compatible iPad and Sidecar, yes — you can use it as a drawing tablet for your Mac.
-Sidecar supports Apple Pencil input, which means your iPad becomes a Wacom-style drawing surface for Photoshop, Illustrator, Procreate (native), or any Mac app.
+If you have an Apple Pencil-compatible iPad and Sidecar, yes – you can use it as a drawing tablet for your Mac.
+Sidecar supports Apple Pencil input, which means your iPad becomes a Wacom-style drawing surface for Photoshop, Illustrator, or any Mac drawing app.
+You can also skip Sidecar entirely and draw directly on the iPad in apps like Procreate (iPadOS 16.3+) or the free Sketchbook (iOS 14+).

 Performance on Old Tablets